Cameroon GCE Results 2020 Released With Grades?

 Once on the page, click on the share button below the page to send the results to family members and friends via WhatsApp.

 However, if you want to check on your Desktop or Laptop:

-- Click on the results links above to go to results page
+- Click on the results link above to go to the results page

 - Press Ctrl+F on your keyboard